dvmarcilio/piranha/polyglot/piranha/README.md

 groups = [ "replace_expression_with_boolean_literal"]
 holes = ["treated", "stale_flag_name"]
 ```

 This specifies a rule that matches against expressions like `exp.isTreated(SOME_FLAG_NAME)` and replaces it with `true` or `false`.
 The `query` property of the rule contains a [tree-sitter query](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries) that is matched against the source code.
 The node captured by the tag-name specified in the `replace_node` property is replaced with the pattern specified in the `replace` property.
 The `replace` pattern can use the tags from the `query` to construct a replacement based on the match (like [regex-replace](https://docs.microsoft.com/en-us/visualstudio/ide/using-regular-expressions-in-visual-studio?view=vs-2022)).

 Each rule also contains the `groups` property, that specifies the kind of change performed by this rule.
-Based on this group, appropriate
+Based on this group, appropriate cleanup will be performed by Piranha.
-cleanup will be performed by Piranha.
 For instance, `replace_expression_with_boolean_literal` will trigger deep cleanups to eliminate dead code (like eliminating `consequent` of a `if statement`) caused by replacing an expression with a boolean literal.
-Currently, Piranha provides deep clean-ups for edits that belong the groups - `replace_expression_with_boolean_literal`, `delete_statement`, and `delete_method`.
+Currently, Piranha provides deep clean-ups for edits that belong to the groups - `replace_expression_with_boolean_literal`, `delete_statement`, and `delete_method`.
 Basically, by adding an appropriate entry to the groups, a user can hook up their rules to the pre-built cleanup rules.

-Adding `"Cleanup Rule"` to the `groups` which ensures that the user defined rule is treated as a cleanup rule not as a seed rule (For more details refer to `demo/find_replace_custom_cleanup`).
+Adding `"Cleanup Rule"` to a rule's `groups` ensures that the user defined rule is treated as a cleanup rule, i.e., not as a seed rule (For more details refer to [`demo/find_replace_custom_cleanup/`](/demo/find_replace_custom_cleanup/)).

 A user can also define exclusion filters for a rule (`rules.constraints`).
 These constraints allow matching against the context of the primary match.
-For instance, we can write a rule that matches the expression `new ArrayList<>()` and exclude all instances that do not occur inside static methods (For more details, refer to the `demo/match_only`).
+For instance, we can write a rule that matches the expression `new ArrayList<>()` and exclude all instances that do not occur inside static methods (For more details, refer to the [`demo/match_only/java/`](/demo/match_only/java/)).

 At a higher level, we can say that - Piranha first selects AST nodes matching `rules.query`, excluding those that match **any of** the `rules.constraints.queries` (within `rules.constraints.matcher`).
 It then replaces the node identified as `rules.replace_node` with the formatted (using matched tags) content of `rules.replace`.

 ### Parameterizing the behavior of the feature flag API

-The `rule` contains `holes` or template variables that need to be instantiated.
+A `rule` contains `holes`, or template variables, that need to be instantiated.
-For instance, in the above rule `@treated` and `@stale_flag_name` need to be replaced with some concrete value so that the rule matches only the feature flag API usages corresponding to a specific flag, and replace it specifically with `true` or `false`.
-To specify such a behavior,
+For instance, in the above rule, `@treated` and `@stale_flag_name` need to be replaced with some concrete value.
+Thus, the rule matches only the feature flag API usages corresponding to a specific flag and replaces it specifically with `true` or `false`.
-user should create a `piranha_arguments.toml` file as shown below (assuming that the behavior of STALE_FLAG is **treated**):
+To specify such a behavior, the user should create a `piranha_arguments.toml` file as shown below (assuming that the behavior of STALE_FLAG is **treated**):

 ```
 language = ["java"]
 substitutions = [